-A total of 6,741 children will be offered a secondary school place for September this year, with 90 per cent of pupils receiving a place at their first preference school.
+A total of 6,079 Gloucestershire children will be offered a secondary school place for September this year, with 88 per cent of pupils receiving a place at their first preference school.

 Parents are encouraged to accept their place online or return their reply forms as soon as possible.
 As we know from previous years, more places are likely to become available over the next few months as parents change their preferences.

-If parents ask for their child's allocation to be reconsidered, they will be placed on the waiting list for their preferred schools.
-If places then become available, they will be allocated in line with the schools admission policy.
+If parents ask for their child's school place to be reconsidered, they will be placed on the waiting list for their preferred schools.
+If places then become available, they will be offered a place in line with the schools admission policy.

 Parents unhappy with their initial offer are encouraged to keep their place as this will ensure that, whatever the outcome of the reconsideration, their child will have a place at a school in September.

-"It is great to see that nearly 100 per cent of young people have been offered a school of their choice."
+“It is great to see such a high proportion of young people have been offered a school of their choice.”

 The admission criteria and more information about waiting lists for every school is also available at www.gloucestershire.gov.uk/schooladmissions.